-The standard training classes provide instruction for typical and mandated safety requirements.
-Our standard instructional formats currently include classroom lectures, audio-visual presentations, simulations and practical assessments when applicable.
-The course overview below will provide a general summary of what is taught for each of the listed training events on our calendar.
+At ASU-Beebe, we strive provide standard health and industrial safety training for a broad range of workplace requirements.
+Our hands-on, direct engagement approach ensures satisfaction that the topic is covered thoroughly to improve worker safety.
+Our standard instructional formats currently include classroom lectures, audio-visual presentations, simulations, and practical assessments when applicable.
+The course descriptions below will provide a general summary of what is taught for each of the listed training events on our calendar.

-The Heartsaver First Aid course trains participants first aid basics for the most common first aid emergencies, including how to recognize them, how to call for help, and how to perform lifesaving skills.
+|Heartsaver First Aid/CPR||The Heartsaver First Aid course trains participants first aid basics for the most common first aid emergencies, including how to recognize them, how to call for help, and how to perform lifesaving skills.
 Reflects science and education from the American Heart Association Guidelines Update for CPR and Emergency Cardiovascular Care (ECC) and the 2015 AHA/Red Cross Guidelines for First Aid.||6|

+is intended for entry-level workers.
 OSHA 10 training benefits include:

+of workplace hazards.
 OSHA 30 training benefits include:

-For additional information, please contact 501.207.6249 or 501.207.6213.
+For additional information, please contact 501.207.6249 or 501.207.6250.